tloeber/Springboard/capstone_hotels/README.md

 This is the public repository for my 2nd capstone project, which develops a automated valuation model for hotel property prices.
 It contains reports and final slides.
+The code and notebooks are located in a private repository.